DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointments.md

 ## All-Day Appointment

 The all-day appointment that covers the whole day or multiple days.
-By default all-day appointments are rendered only the [MonthView](../reference/month-view.md).
+By default, all-day appointments are rendered only on the [MonthView](../reference/month-view.md).
 To display them on the day or week views use the [AllDayPanel](../reference/all-day-panel.md) plugin.

 .embedded-demo({ "path": "scheduler-all-day-panel/week-view", "showThemeSelector": true })